Windows81/Roblox-Freedom-Distribution/README-LINUX.md

 ```
 sudo rm -r /home/$USER/RobloxFreedomDistribution/Roblox
 ```
+Using native wget/curl to download clients might fix issues too (not sure)

 If you're having issues, please add me on discord.
 My discord is twig6843. (with the dot)